chucklz1515/ceph-osd-file-extractor/README.md

 I found out the following:
  * `5.f_head` - I still think this is the placement group
  * `all` - I think this means "all" files in this placement group
  * `#5:f1988779:::10002413871.00000000:head#` - This is broken down into the below sections.
-Note that I think the `#` here actually start/end blocks for the name.
+I think the `#` here is actually start/end blocks for the name.
 Also, I think the `:` is a separator for each component.
    * `5` -  The `5` matches the placement group major number
-   * `f1988779` - This is a bitwise hash for the data file.
+   * `f1988779` - This is a bitwise hash for the data file (i think?).
 I wont bother calculating matching hashes as that would take __forever__
    * `10002413871` - This is a unique file indicator
    * `00000000` - This is the (hexidecimal) sequential chunk number for the unique file
      * Only the `00000000` folder has the `_parent` file

-The way that this works is that file larger than 4MB, it is ripped into 4MB chunks.
+The way that this works is that files larger than 4MB, it is ripped into 4MB chunks.
 The chunks are then spread across the OSD.
 Here is an example of what that could look like:
 ```
 /mnt/test/5.7f_head/all/#5:fea38466:::100028f0fe1.00000000:head#
 /mnt/test/5.10_head/all/#5:09bae575:::100028f0fe1.00000001:head#